karalekas/dotfig/README.md

 full list of packages that will be installed, check out the `apt-packages` file in the `ubuntu` subdirectory.

+When installing below, it's important to run `chsh -s $(which zsh)` after `make`-ing the dotfiles, and before `make`-ing the python or lisp configurations, as those commands depend on commands run during the dotfile setup.
 ## Python

 From the top-level directory, run `make python`.
 This will